MMZaini/saadah-library/README.md

 Data is organized as immutable releases:

-- `data/thaqalayn/current.json` — pointer to the active ("blessed") release.
+- `data/thaqalayn/current.json` - pointer to the active ("blessed") release.
-- `data/thaqalayn/releases/<version>/canonical` — source-oriented canonical records.
+- `data/thaqalayn/releases/<version>/canonical` - source-oriented canonical records.
-- `data/thaqalayn/releases/<version>/runtime` — app-ready artifacts (books, per-volume
-  hadiths, chapter structures, search shards, lookup, and random indexes).
+- `data/thaqalayn/releases/<version>/runtime` - app-ready artifacts (books, per-volume hadiths, chapter structures, merged structure metadata, search shards, lookup, and random indexes).
-- `public/data/thaqalayn/<version>/runtime` — the artifacts actually served to clients,
-  with `public/data/thaqalayn/current/manifest.json` as the active-version pointer.
+- `public/data/thaqalayn/<version>/runtime` - the artifacts actually served to clients, with `public/data/thaqalayn/current/manifest.json` as the active-version pointer.

+The app reads those artifacts directly and uses a local `/api/search` route for server-side search/filtering.
+In the browser, large runtime payloads are cached in IndexedDB behind a versioned URL so repeated reading stays fast without making the dataset mutable.

 The crawl/import pipeline (below) is only for maintainers refreshing the dataset; it never runs as part of serving the site.